jonico/ccf-tomcat7/apache-tomcat-7.0.14/README.txt

    bin\service.bat

-   This will register CCFv2 as a windows service and set it up according to the settings you specified in ccf.conf.
+   This will register TeamForge Connector Server 2.1 as a windows service and set it up according to the settings you specified in ccfhomeruntimeconfig.properties.
 If you get errors in this step, make sure the command prompt has administrator privileges (see step 1.).